Stovetop Chicken Enchiladas

 - To make the sauce, heat the olive oil over medium heat in a medium sauce pan.
 Whisk in the flour and stir until the flour is combined with the olive oil and starts to cook.

 - Pour in the tomato sauce, chicken broth, and all of the spices and stir.
 Bring the sauce to a light boil and then reduce the heat so the sauce continues to simmer for about 10-15 minutes and it begins to thicken.
 Remove from the heat.

 - Spoon some of the sauce into a deep saute pan so that the bottom is well-coated.
 Place the pan to the side.

 - Lay a large piece of wax paper on the counter and arrange each of the tortillas.
-Spoon some of the beans, followed by the chicken, and then some cheese (reserve 1 cup) down the center of each tortilla.
+Spoon some of the the chicken, and then some cheese (reserve 1 cup) down the center of each tortilla.
 Roll each tortilla up nice and tight and place seam side down into the pan.
-It's fine if the enchiladas are up against each other as this helps them keep their shape.
+It’s fine if the enchiladas are up against each other as this helps them keep their shape.
 Pour more of the enchilada sauce on top covering each enchilada.
 Sprinkle the remaining cheese on top.

 - Place the pan on the stove, cover, and cook over medium low heat.
 Let cook until the sauce becomes bubbly and the cheese on top is melted, about 20 minutes.
 Be sure to check that you are not burning the bottoms of the enchiladas while they cook.
 Lower the heat if necessary.